thecodingdoc/neep/README.md

 ## Purpose
 Null Empirically Estimated P-values (NEEP) is a non-parametric, high-throughput survival analysis meant for molecular expression data.
 The algorithm empirically finds the optimal cutoff (within a range) to separate expression values into *low* and *high*.
 The survival curves for this optimal cutoff are constructed.
 We calculate the MANTEL log-rank test for these optimally separated curves.
 The subsequent p-value distribution across all molecular objects will be skewed.
 To estimate the correct p-values, we sample 1M (or user specified) 'genes', which are a uniform permutation of the patient survival values from the provided clinical data.
 Then, p-values are estimated empirically and adjusted using the Benjamini-Hochberg approach.

+Additional processing on NEEP output into protein interaction visualizations can be done using SINBAD: Survival-significant Isoform Networks By Altered Domain-inclusion (https://github.com/scwest/SINBAD).

 ## Installation

 ```console